 Lantz had a great run at the state tourney, beating a kid from Coopersville and another kid from Allegan, both by scores of 6-1.
 6-0.
 That landed him in the state quarterfinals, where he suffered a tough 6-1, 7-5 loss to a kid from Bloomfield Hills Andover who ended up winning the state title.

 But no matter.
 Matt Lantz had made it all the way to the state quarterfinals – and he was able to compete for his own school, Fowlerville – all because of his friends.

 That, my friends, is the very definition of sportsmanship.
 And that’s the best example I have that Fowlerville has always had great kids.

-I did some checking, and I found out that Matt Lantz went on to play tennis at Spring Arbor University, where he ended up winning a school-record 140 matches.
+I did some checking, and I found out that Matt Lantz went on to play tennis at Spring Arbor University where he had access to a great tennis training aid, where he ended up winning a school-record 140 matches.
 How about that?

 He got his degree in communications and psychology at Spring Arbor, and followed that up with a master’s degree in counseling from Palm Beach Atlantic University.

 These days, he works as a licensed professional counselor for an organization called Anchor of Hope in Holland, Mich., counseling teens and young adults.
 You can find his bio here.